d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ResNet follows VGG's full $3\times 3$ convolutional layer design.
 The residual block has two $3\times 3$ convolutional layers with the same number of output channels.
 Each convolutional layer is followed by a batch normalization layer and a ReLU activation function.
 Then, we skip these two convolution operations and add the input directly before the final ReLU activation function.
-This kind of design requires that the output of the two convolutional layers has to be of the same shape as the input, so that they can be added together.
+This kind of design requires that the output of the two convolutional layers has to be of the same shape as input, so that they can be added together.
 If we want to change the number of channels, we need to introduce an additional $1\times 1$ convolutional layer to transform the input into the desired shape for the addition operation.
 Let's have a look at the code below.

 ```{.python .input}
 %%tab mxnet